tumagonx/nwjs_docs_old/Building-nw.js.md

 These instructions will help you build a custom version of node-webkit that you have forked off [the main version](https://github.com/rogerwang/node-webkit).

-First, create a fork of [chromium.src](https://github.com/rogerwang/chromium.src).
+First, create a fork of [chromium.src](https://github.com/nwjs/chromium.src).

-Next, edit *.DEPS.git* by changing the value of `deps['src/content/nw']` from `https://github.com/rogerwang/node-webkit.git@origin/master` to the URL of your forked version of node-webkit.
+Next, edit *DEPS* by changing the value of `deps['src/content/nw']` from `https://github.com/rogerwang/node-webkit.git@origin/master` to the URL of your forked version of node-webkit.

 Then, if you have added any dependencies to the project, make sure to specify them in the appropriate gyp file (these are located in the **build** directory).